-Paul Nelson has been in education for over 20 years.
-He received his MS in counseling and is AASECT certified.
-Paul moved into sex education when, as a prostate cancer survivor, he discovered there was almost no information for men with ED that was not a commercial.
-In 2008 he launched FrankTalk.org, which quickly became the largest online community for erectile dysfunction.
-The Journey of Medicine has published an analysis of the FrankTalk Online Discussion Board Regarding Penile Implants.
+As a prostate cancer survivor, Paul discovered there was almost no information for men with ED that was not a commercial.
+In 2008 he launched FrankTalk.org, which quickly became the largest online community for men with Erectile Dysfunction.
 Eventually a group of men formed the Erectile Dysfunction Foundation.
 Paul serves as its president.
+The Journal of Sexual Medicine has published an analysis of the FrankTalk online discussion board regarding penile implants.

-Paul has been featured on ABC News, the BBC, and the New York Times and is a speaker at men’s groups across the country.
-His work appears in the Prostate Cancer Research Institute, The Connecticut Magazine as well as blogs for Betty Dodson.
-He is a contributing author for Men’s Health Network and is currently producing ManAcademy.org, a comprehensive online education program for men’s reproductive health.
+Paul has been featured on ABC News, the BBC, the New York Times, South China Press, the London Guardian and the Chicago Tribune.
+His work appears in the Prostate Cancer Research Institute, Prostatepedia, and many others.
 Paul is also a Peer Review Panelist on Cancer Research for the Department of Defense.

 Cruise Dittus, MA

-Cruise Dittus is the newest addition to the team at Maze Men’s Health.
-Cruise received a Bachelor of Science in Kinesiology from SUNY Cortland and has experience working with clients at several fitness centers as a personal trainer.
+Cruise Dittus received a Bachelor of Science in Kinesiology from SUNY Cortland and has experience working with clients at several fitness centers as a personal trainer.
 Cruise also received post-baccalaureate education at SUNY Purchase, with aims to move into the clinical side of the healthcare field.
 As a Medical Assistant at Maze, he has found that many of the same principles of personal training carry over into the clinical setting.
 He believes that education and information are integral to achieving excellent healthcare results, as they are to excellent fitness results.
 He places a strong focus on patient education, to ensure that each patient we see feels informed about their medications, their options, and the reasoning and research behind our treatments and methods.